Docs

 Label Position

-Input fields' built-in labels are positioned above the input.
-Form Layout supports side-positioned labels, provided they are wrapped in Form Items and the label position is set to aside.
+The built-in labels for input fields are positioned above the input.
+Form Layout supports side-positioned labels, provided they’re wrapped in Form Items and the label position is set to aside.

 The only reason for wrapping labels in Form Items is to put the labels to the side of the input.